New video for "You Are Not Alone" is coming soon!

-Now Playing - Gone Gone Gone -- The title track from Roger's new EP.
+Listen to Gone Gone Gone - the title track from the new EP

 "I want to create music that matters and means something to me and to the people who hear it.
 Many of the songs on this record are meditations to myself on life and how to live it," says singer-songwriter Roger Street Friedman…After a zigzagging career in and out of the music business, Friedman is here to stay.
 His debut, The Waiting Sky, which was released January 2014, is boldly vulnerable and masterfully played roots rock.

 Recently relocated from Brooklyn to the North Shore of Long Island, Roger Street Friedman was born into a creative household.
 His father was an artist, his mother was a writer, and his two older brothers were budding guitarists.
 Everyone was passionate about music.
 At 18 Friedman left home to join the rock band The Walk as their bassist, recruited by veteran producer and engineer Michael Wright (who previously had worked with megastars Foreigner).
 When that project ended with no record deal he took off to Colorado and ended up skiing for a few years.
 He returned to NYC, went to college and while in school, opened a demo recording studio with long time friend and former high school band mate Michael Lattanzi (Jewel, Paula Abdul, LL Cool J).
 He engineered, produced, wrote and pitched songs.
 After a number of years he decided to leave the music business.
 He spent the next twenty plus years in a fulfilling career but continued to find himself drawn toward musical pursuits until the loss of his parents in 2004 and 2006 respectively, and an unexpected blessing in 2005, led to the realization that music was what he should be pursuing full time.
 In January of 2014 he released his debut album "The Waiting Sky".